B3nM01/friendlyght/README.md

 Use the config.php file to set the network on wich your lightning node is running, you can also choose which api friendlyght will'use.
 Rpc-api.php it's strongly recommended.

 Soon a mobile css style will be available.

+For the dynamic generation of qr-images it's included in this project phpqrcode http://phpqrcode.sourceforge.net/